Mint-made errors: Overdates and overmintmarks

 In the past, mints used dies until they broke.
 At the beginning of the year, mints punched a new date over the old on dies that were in use.
 For 19th-century coins, it is difficult to call an overdate an "error", as it resulted from intentional recycling of the die.
 An overmintmark occurs when a second mintmark is punched over an earlier mintmark following the transfer of a die from one mint to another.
 A well-known example is the 1900 Morgan silver dollar, when reverse dies with "CC" below the eagle were sent from the Carson City Mint to the New Orleans Mint, where they were given an "O".
-A similar case occurred in 1938, when a reverse die for the buffalo nickel was made for the San Francisco Mint, because that year only, the Denver Mint made these coins with a "D" punched over the "S".
+A similar case occurred in 1938, when a reverse die for the buffalo nickel was made for the San Francisco Mint, because that year, only the Denver Mint made these coins with a "D" punched over the "S".

 Trails

 1999 U.S. Lincoln cent depicting wavy steps.

-Lines, called trails, transfer to coins from dies made using the modern high pressure "single pressing" process.
-When images are impressed into dies using the process, the displaced metal moves out into fields leaving visible lines on the dies.
+Lines, called trails, transfer to coins from dies made using the modern high-pressure "single pressing" process.
+When images are impressed into dies using the process, the displaced metal moves out into fields, leaving visible lines on the dies.
 The dies themselves are called trail dies.
 Coins on which the lines appear are simply called trails.
-Trails were first noted on Lincoln Memorial steps found on the reverse of one cent coins minted from 1959 to 2008.
+Trails were first noted on Lincoln Memorial steps found on the reverse of one-cent coins minted from 1959 to 2008.
 The trails gave the steps the appearance of being wavy.
 The term wavy steps is still used to refer to trails found on the memorial steps, but the term trails is more commonly used to refer to lines found elsewhere.

 Mule

+Obverse face showing the profile of King Edward VII.

+The reverse of that same coin, also minted with an obverse die.

-Great Britain dateless double obverse "mule" halfpenny Edward VII 1902 to 1910, well circulated obverse.
-What looks like a mint error is actually a cleverly made up double headed coin, just slightly under weight.
+Great Britain dateless double obverse "mule" halfpenny Edward VII (1902 to 1910).
+What looks like a mint error is actually a cleverly made-up double-headed coin using two different coins.
+Found in Australia, where it was legal tender, this manipulated coin could have been used fraudulently in the popular Two-up game.

-The reverse of that same coin was also minted with an obverse die, but on a different flan.
-The two obverse parts were cleverly put together from two different coins.
-This manipulated coin was found in Australia where it was legal tender.
-It could have been used in the very popular Australian Two-up game in a fraudulent way.

 A coin struck using dies never intended for use together is called a "mule".
-An example is a coin struck with dies designed for different coin denominations, or a coin struck with two dies that both lack a minting year on them, resulting in a 'dateless' coin.
+An example is a coin struck with dies designed for different coin denominations, or a coin struck with two dies that both lack a minting year on them, resulting in a "dateless" coin.